Dhghomon/easy_rust/README.md

 This prints `2`. `new_owner` is now an `Rc<String>`.
 Now if we use `println!("{}", Rc::strong_count(&calgary.city_history));`, we get `3`.

 So if there are strong pointers, are there weak pointers?
 Yes, there are.
-Weak pointers are useful because if two Rcs point at each other, they can't die.
+Weak pointers are useful because if two `Rc`s point at each other, they can't die.
 This is called a "reference cycle".
 If item 1 has an Rc to item 2, and item 2 has an Rc to item 1, they can't get to 0.
-In this case you want to use weak references. `Rc` will count the references, but if it only has weak references then it can die.
+In this case you want to use weak references.
+Then `Rc` will count the references, but if it only has weak references then it can die.
 You use `Rc::downgrade(&item)` instead of `Rc::clone(&item)` to make weak references.
 Also, you use `Rc::weak_count(&item)` to see the weak count.

 ## Multiple threads